-Global Alliance speeds up international trade – unlocking unprecedented investment and growth benefits
+Global Alliance speeds up international trade – unlocking investment and growth benefits

-Recognising that neither governments nor the private sector could deliver on the full potential of trade facilitation on their own – the Global Alliance for Trade Facilitation, a collaboration of international organisations, governments and businesses, was launched by the Forum in December 2015 at the WTO’s 10th ministerial conference in Nairobi.
+Recognising that neither governments nor the private sector could deliver on the full potential of trade facilitation on their own – the Global Alliance for Trade Facilitation, a collaboration of international organisations, governments and businesses, was launched in December 2015 at the WTO’s 10th ministerial conference in Nairobi.

 The Global Alliance for Trade Facilitation is a public-private partnership for trade-led growth, run by the World Economic Forum, the Center for International Private Enterprise and the International Chamber of Commerce, in cooperation with Gesellschaft für Internationale Zusammenarbeit.